realglobe-Inc/sheeted/README.md

 Function `createApp()` needs arguments as below.

+* AppTitle: title of application.
 * Sheets: sheets array.
 * Roles: role objects array.
 * DatabaseDriver: database driver.
 Currently only supported driver is mongo driver.
+* ApiUsers: array of an api user which has userId and accessToken.
+This is used for API access.

 ```ts
 import { createApp } from '@sheeted/server'